Monique Lamoureux

-Monique Edith Lamoureux-Morando (born July 3, 1989), previously known as Monique Lamoureux-Kolls, is a former American ice hockey player, author, gender equity advocate, and co-founder of the Lamoureux Foundation.
+Monique Edith Lamoureux-Morando (born July 3, 1989), previously known as Monique Lamoureux-Kolls, is an American former ice hockey player.
 She scored the game-tying goal in the final of the 2018 Winter Olympics before her twin sister Jocelyne scored the last shootout goal of the game to clinch the gold medal.

 She also captured silver medals for Team USA at the 2010 and 2014 Winter Olympics.
 She competed for a year with the Professional Women's Hockey Players Association, a worker's union pushing for equality in the sport, and retired from playing in 2021.
 After her retirement, Monique and her twin sister published their first book Dare to Make History.
 The sisters also founded the Lamoureux Foundation, which funds educational and extracurricular programs for children in need, primarily in their home state of North Dakota.

 Playing career

 Lamoureux and her twin sister were from a family deeply dedicated to ice hockey.
 Together, they played on the Peewee A Boys' team in 2001–02 (called the Seawolves) and led them to the peewee North Dakota State Hockey championship.
 Afterwards, they accepted a scholarship to Shattuck-St. Mary's School in Minnesota, the same school at which Sidney Crosby played.
 At Shattuck-St. Mary's, the Lamoureux sisters led the school to the three national titles in 2005, 2006, and 2007.
 In her freshman year at Shattuck (2004–05), she tallied 113 points (57 goals, 56 assists) in 62 games.
 She had 116 points (53 goals, 63 assists) in 68 games in 2005–06 to place third on the team in points and second in goals.
 As a junior, she ranked first on the team in 2006–07 with 135 points (85 goals, 50 assists).
 She led the team with 134 points (82 goals, 52 assists) as a senior in 2007–08 and helped Shattuck to a 53–3–1 record.